bplmaps/lmec-main-site/content/articles/isle-of-may.md

 author = "Rachel Mead"
 backgroundImage = "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:4m90fh913/full/,1200/0/default.jpg"
 date = 2021-05-20T14:32:29Z
-description = "Maps of Mays from years past!" draft = true image = "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956j089/full/,1200/0/default.jpg" tags = ["map of the month", "america transformed", "may"] title = "Isle of May"
+description = "Maps of Mays from years past" draft = true image = "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956j089/full/,1200/0/default.jpg" tags = ["map of the month", "america transformed", "may"] title = "Isle of May"

 +++
-Every month, I take a close look at the maps that pop up in a search of that month's name!
-For May, we've got a good selection of historical maps from over the centuries, from the 18th through the 20th.
+Every month, I take a close look at the maps that pop up in a search of that month's name.
+For May, that search dredges up a good selection of historical maps from several centuries.
+Here's a look at a few favorites.

 ### Beyond the Blew-hills